-Although not exhaustive, our task selection is representative, covering diverse levels and knowledge types.
-Each task is supported by several datasets, summarized in Table~\ref{tab:overview}.
-When different splits exist, we only include test set.
+Although not exhaustive, our task selection is representative, covering diverse knowledge types.
+Each task is supported by multiple datasets, summarized in Table~\ref{tab:overview}.
+When different splits exist, we only include test subset.
 We carefully curate datasets to capture complementary aspects of discourse phenomena.
-For example, within Task~(2) Temporal Reasoning, TimeBank-Dense \citep{cassidy2014tbdense} targets local events in adjacent sentences, while TDDiscourse-Man \citep{naik2019tddiscourse} emphasizes long-distance relations.
+For example, within Task (2), TimeBank-Dense \citep{cassidy2014tbdense} targets events in adjacent sentences, while TDDiscourse \citep{naik2019tddiscourse} emphasizes long-distance relations.
 To further enrich this category, we include a subset of Test-of-Time \citep{fatemi2024testoftime} on arithmetic temporal reasoning.

-To ensure diversity across languages, genres, and theoretical frameworks, we adopt the DISRPT Shared Task \citep{braud2025disrpt} rather than limiting to a single framework for Task~(3) Relation Recognition.
-The latest DISRPT version introduces a unified relation taxonomy that consolidates over 300 relation types, facilitating cross-framework comparison.
+To ensure diversity across languages, genres, and theoretical frameworks, we adopt the discourse relation classification subtask in DISRPT 2025\footnote{We do not incorporate other two tasks in DISRPT: segmentation is widely considered nearly solved (~90\% F1); connective identification is effectively a subset of relation classification (restricted to explicit cases) and thus less challenging.} rather than limiting to a single framework.
+The latest DISRPT version introduces a unified relation taxonomy that consolidates over 300 relation types into 17 unified relation types, facilitating cross-framework comparison \citep{braud2025disrpt}.
 We further incorporate the most recent datasets: \textit{Just} \citep{sheffield2025just} and \textit{Otherwise} \citep{liu2025otherwise} for Task~(1).
 These corpora introduce an interesting perspective on polyfunctional discourse particles and their subtle effects on textual meaning, enabling assessment of LLMs' sensitivity to fine-grained pragmatic distinctions.